Certificate in Quality Management & Statistics (Online)

 Each 5 credits will normally equate to approximately 100 Total Learning Hours.
 Total Learning Hours includes the time you spend in class (lectures, tutorials, practical elements) and the time you spend completing work outside of college.
 The balance between these two varies by discipline, and by level of study.
 You should bear in mind that the workload will increase at particular times e.g. when assignments are due.

-The modules in semester 1 will be assessed by a combination of Continuous Assessment and Final Examination papers (50%/50%).
-In semester 2 the project module will be 100% Continuous Assessment.
+The modules in semester 1 and semester 2 will be assessed by a combination of Continuous Assessment and Final Examination papers Online.

 Certificate in Quality Management & Statistics (Special Purpose Award, Level 7, 20 Credits)